CodeTwo Email Signatures for Office 365 can operate in one of three modes:

 During the initial configuration of the server-side mode, our software creates connectors in your Exchange Online organization to reroute emails (both internal and external; you can also customize the scope of senders) sent from your Microsoft 365 (Office 365) tenant through the CodeTwo Email Azure Service for processing.
 When a user sends an email from a Microsoft 365 (Office 365) account (regardless of the email client) as shown in Fig. 3. point 1, this email goes through Microsoft 365 (point 2).
 The CodeTwo outbound connector redirects the message to the CodeTwo Email Azure Service that checks it against the conditions (rules) configured by an authorized signature administrator in your organization and adds a signature if these conditions are met (point 3).
 In any case, the email is then sent back (via the CodeTwo inbound connector) to the user's Microsoft 365 tenant (point 4) which delivers it to the final recipient in the usual way (point 5).

-If CodeTwo Email Signatures for Office 365 works in the client-side signature mode, signatures are only added to emails sent from desktop versions of Microsoft Outlook (Fig. 4.).
-To make a client-side signature available for a user:
+If CodeTwo Email Signatures for Office 365 works in the client-side signature mode, signatures are only added to emails sent from Outlook for Windows and Outlook on the web (OWA), as shown in Fig. 4.
+To make a client-side signature available for a user, you need to:

-- you need to create a client-side signature rule and include that user on the Senders tab,
+- create a client-side signature rule and include that user on the Senders tab,

-Users can select signatures added by CodeTwo Email Signatures for Office 365 the same way as they would have done when using signatures created in Outlook: by clicking Signature on the Message tab.
-It is also possible to configure the client-side signature rule to automatically insert specified signatures to new messages or replies/forwards (learn more).
+It is possible to configure the client-side signature rule to automatically insert specified signatures to new messages or replies/forwards (learn more).
 However, as opposed to the server-side signatures, users can freely choose and edit their signatures in Outlook before sending an email.

 Combo mode combines the functionalities of server-side and client-side signature modes (Fig. 5.).
-The important point is that emails are not routed through the CodeTwo Email Azure Service if they are sent from a desktop version of Outlook with the CodeTwo Signatures Add-in for Outlook installed.
-A server-side signature will be added only to emails sent from email clients other than desktop Outlook.
-Client-side signatures are added only to emails sent from the desktop version of Outlook.
+The important point is that emails are not routed through the CodeTwo Email Azure Service if they get a client-side signature.
+A server-side signature is added to emails sent from any email clients other than Outlook for Windows and OWA.
+Client-side signatures are added only to emails sent from Outlook where a signatures add-in is deployed.
 If both a server-side and a client-side signature rule applies to the same user, a signature will be added depending on what email client is used.

 The table below presents the features of different signature modes available in CodeTwo Email Signatures for Office 365.